emmachiospam/APCSFinalProject/README.md

 Angela (5-27): falling motion of the pieces work. can control pace of motion

+Angela (5-28): started transitioning the six smaller classes into a single big one.
+Also was able to create a rotate method that had a designated rotation point for CCW or CW pieces.
+For the convenience and design, we chose to stick with CW though we can add an extra CCW option too.

 Emma (5-29): worked on coloring each block and making sure that the pieces rotate within the grid

 Angela (6-2): successfully bounded next rotations of pieces.